G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for reductive

 1cm

 We can apply the construction in \cite[\textsection 3.5]{drinfeld2018prosemisimple} with $A=\overline{\Z_{\lambda}}^{\times}$ and $G=\hat{\Pi}^{\text{red}}_{\lambda}$, and we get a map

-\begin{lemma} The above map is an isomorphism. \end{lemma} \begin{proof} To ease notation, I will denote by $A$ the group $\overline{\Z_{\lambda}}^{\times}$, and by $G$ the group $\hat{\Pi}^{\text{red}}_{\lambda}$.
+\begin{lemma} The above map is an isomorphism. \end{lemma} \begin{proof} To ease notation, set $A: =\overline{\Z_{\lambda}}^{\times}$, and $G: =\hat{\Pi}^{\text{red}}_{\lambda}$.
 Following Drinfeld's notation in his lemma 3.5.1, let $Z$ be the center of $G^{\circ}$.
 In the construction of $G^{\circ}$, since all the representations have Zariski dense image, any structure map between two $\rho$'s is surjective.
 So centers are mapped into centers, and $Z$ is the projective limit of the centers of the components of $G^{\circ}$.
 Then there are two exact sequences:

 By the short five lemma, it suffices to prove that the composition $Z^\circ \to G^\circ \to \text{Hom}(A/A_{\text{tors}}, \mathbb{G}_m)$ is an isomorphism.
 This is equivalent to showing that the composition